FACTION BRIEF

 Vetting

-The Network investigates.
 Genuine refugee or corporate plant?
-Days to weeks of careful assessment.
+Days to weeks of careful investigation.
+Some contacts never pass.
+Some are quietly eliminated before they can report back.

 Extraction